 That combination gives you both sides of Lake Atitlán without getting stuck in one vibe too long.

-My favourite stay at the lake wasn’t even a hostel — it was a Spanish school in a completely different area, which completely changed the experience.
+My favourite stay at the lake wasn’t even technically a hostel — it was a Spanish school in a completely different area, which completely changed the experience again.

-If you’re deciding where to base yourself more broadly, this guide on where to stay in Lake Atitlán breaks it out properly.
+If you’re deciding where to base yourself more broadly, this guide on where to stay in Lake Atitlán breaks down each town properly.

 If you’re budgeting your trip, this Guatemala travel cost breakdown will help set expectations.